holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

     Succesfully created new agent keystore.

     Public address: HcScjdwyq86W3w5y3935jKTcs4x9H9Pev898Ui5J36Sr7TUzoRjMhoNb9fikqez
-    Keystore written to: agent1.key
+    Keystore written to: alice.key

     You can set this file in a conductor config as keystore_file for an agent.
     ```

 Take note of the `Public address`; you will need it later.

-Now run `hc keygen` again but copy the key store to agent2.key:
+Now run `hc keygen` again but copy the key store to bob.key:

 !!! note "Run in `nix-shell https://holochain.love`"
     ```
-    hc keygen -n -p agent2.key
+    hc keygen -n -p bob.key
     ```

 ### Create the conductor config file

-Create a new file in the root directory of your project called `conductor-config-agent1.toml`.
+Create a new file in the root directory of your project called `conductor-config-alice.toml`.

 Add an agent with ID `alice` and name it `Alice`: